Cube textures (TextureCube) differ from 2D textures in that they have six faces, composed of six 2D textures to form a cube texture.

 The underlying sampling method of cube textures is slightly different from that of 2D textures.
-Textures use two-dimensional coordinates for sampling, while cube textures use three-dimensional coordinates, i.e., direction vectors for sampling.
+While 2D textures use 2D coordinates for sampling, cube textures use 3D coordinates, i.e., a direction vector for sampling.
 For example, using an orange direction vector to sample a texture value from a cube texture would look like this:

-Because of this sampling characteristic, cube textures can be used to achieve effects such as skyboxes and environment reflections.
+Due to this sampling characteristic, cube textures can be used to implement effects such as skyboxes and environmental reflections.

-You can download free HDR maps from Poly Haven or BimAnt HDRI
+You can download free HDR images from Poly Haven or BimAnt HDRI.

-Similarly, in the script, you can also get the corresponding cube texture by loading six textures in the correct order.
+Of course, you can also create a cube texture in scripts by loading six textures in the corresponding order.

 const cubeTextureResource = {